 Where to Eat

 Unspoilt, intimate heritage pub.
 They don’t take cards!
-Sawday\’s Recommended.
 Food between noon – 2 pm and again from 7 pm – 9 pm.
 One of only 3 “authentic pubs” in Alastair Sawday’s guide to British pubs.
 (A 45-minute walk.)
 Bring cash.
 Bring dogs.
 Children are fine in the garden but are not allowed inside as it’s the size of a yurt inside.
-Great roast beef sandwiches and Scotch eggs.
+Great roast beef sandwiches and sometimes they have Scotch eggs.
 Everything homemade.
 Harrow Lane, Steep, GU32 2DA (01730) 262685 https://www.adhurst.co.uk/adhurst-circular-pub-walk/

-Closed Monday – quiche and soups and right next to the Pick Your Own farm.
-Excellent meringues.
-One hour walk through our woods and then on public footpath.
+Closed Monday One hour walk through our woods and then on public footpath.
 This works very well with children who have just spent the morning picking strawberries or blueberries a few minutes walk away.
 The next door farm shop is excellent.
 And there’s a visiting fishmonger on Wednesdays and Saturdays.
 Phone to see what’s in season on the pick-your-own farm.
 (01730) 821626

 You can rent row boats!
 Just walk down Pullens Lane after lunch at The Queens Head, then right up Heath Road and into the Heath.
 Jacket potatoes and ice creams – it’s just a shack and no indoor seating.
 It’s right on the Lake and by the playground.
 1 hr walk or by car in a few minutes.
 (01730) 858080

-Josie’s is new to Petersfield but there are two others in Winchester and Bishops Waltham.
-The food is diverse and modern.
-Great for lunch.
+Great for breakfast and lunch.
 Freshly made well-sourced food.
 You order at the till and they bring everything to your table.
 It’s just off The Square down a side street called St Peters Road.
 (01730) 266650

 A tiny deli with hidden gems in Lavant St. Vegetarian choices abound and the cakes are divine.
-They also have a sit-down concession in One Tree Bookshop on the other side of Lavant St practically opposite.
-The Portuguese custard tarts are as fabulous as they are ugly.
-The daily special always lives up to the name Special.
 14 Lavant Street, Petersfield and straight down from the train station on the right side of the street.
 If you phone they can prepare picnics (01730) 260102

 Juices Smoothies Detox Salads Natural Vegetarian Vegan.
 Great interior.
 Closed Sundays generally, worth checking.
 It’s just across from the war memorial on the High Street.
 (01730) 858183